rafaqz/DimensionalData.jl/docs/src/cuda.md

 DimensionalData.jl has two GPU-related goals:

-1. Work seamlessly with Base julia broadcasts and other operations that already work on GPU.
+1. Work seamlessly with base Julia broadcasts and other operations that already work on GPU.
 2. Work as arguments to custom GPU kernel functions.

-This means any `AbstractDimArray` must be automatically moved to the GPU and its fields converted to GPU friendly forms whenever required, using [Adapt.jl](https://github.com/JuliaGPU/Adapt.jl)).
+This means any `AbstractDimArray` must be automatically moved to the GPU and its fields converted to GPU-friendly forms whenever required, using [Adapt.jl](https://github.com/JuliaGPU/Adapt.jl).

-- The array data must converts to the correct GPU array backend when `Adapt.adapt(dimarray)` is called.
+- The array data must convert to the correct GPU array backend when `Adapt.adapt(dimarray)` is called.
 - All DimensionalData.jl objects, except the actual parent array, need to be immutable `isbits` or convertible to them.
 This is one reason DimensionalData.jl uses `rebuild` and a functional style, rather than in-place modification of fields.
-- Symbols need to be moved to the type system `Name{:layer_name}()` replaces `:layer_name`
+- Symbols need to be moved to the type system, so `Name{:layer_name}()` replaces `:layer_name`.
-- Metadata dicts need to be stripped, they are often too difficult to convert, and not needed on GPU.
+- Metadata dictionaries need to be stripped, as they are often too difficult to convert and not needed on GPU.

 As an example, [DynamicGrids.jl](https://github.com/cesaraustralia/DynamicGrids.jl) uses `AbstractDimArray` for auxiliary